 The pharmacy provides its services safely and effectively.
 It has suitable systems in place to identify and manage the risks associated with its services.
 Team members record any mistakes they make and review them to identify the cause.
-The pharmacy team then makes the necessary changes to stop mistakes from happening again.
+The pharmacy team then makes the necessary changes to help stop the same mistakes from happening again.
 The pharmacy has written procedures in place to help ensure that its team members work safely.
 And these procedures are reviewed and updated regularly.
 The pharmacy asks people for their feedback on its services and responds appropriately.
 It has the required insurance in place to cover its services.
 And it keeps all the records required by law.
 The pharmacy keeps people's private information safe.
 Pharmacy team members know how to protect the safety of vulnerable people.

 The pharmacy had processes in place to identify, manage and reduce its risks.
 It had standard operating procedures (SOPs) which reflected the way the team worked.
-The SOPs were printed and stored in a folder.
+The SOPs were printed and stored in a folder but could also be accessed online.
 Each team member had a record of the SOPs that they had read.
 The SOPs were reviewed regularly by both the superintendent pharmacist and the pharmacy team.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had risk assessments in place to cover its activities.
 And it had a written business continuity plan.

-Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on a paper log.
+Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on a paper record.
 Team members considered why the mistake had happened and learned from their mistakes.
-The team reviewed the error log regularly to try and identify any trends.
+The team reviewed the error records regularly to try and identify any trends.
 When errors occurred, the pharmacy team discussed them and made changes to prevent them from happening again.
+Recent actions had included separating stock of medicines that looked or sounded alike to reduce the risk of the incorrect medicines being selected.

 Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
 The pharmacy team reflected on errors made and learned from them.
-Each month, the pharmacy team completed a patient safety review and analysed the cause of any errors made that month.
+The pharmacy team regularly completed a patient safety review and analysed the cause of any errors made that month.
 An action plan was created which was reviewed the following month.